jensen/quicknote/README.md

 - Loading states cause a flash of the loading indicator on faster sites because I am not configuring suspense with useTransition.
 - Saving and deleting states don't show a saving or deleting indicator.
 - Styling, currently it isn't great on iPad.
 Even worse on iPhone.
+- Missing error handling with ErrorBoundary for data loading.
 - Definitely some bugs.